sapegin/washingcode-book/manuscript/110_Other_techniques.md

 The code is now easier to understand: we know that the component can only be in a single state at any time.
 We’ve also fixed a bug in the initial implementation: the result with no tweets was treated as no result, and the component was showing the “Load tweets” button again.

-For more complex cases, I’d go one step further and use `useReducer()` hook to manage all component state instead of separate `useState()` hooks:
+For more complex cases, I’d go one step further and use the `useReducer()` hook to manage all component state instead of separate `useState()` hooks:

 <!--
 function getTweets() { return Promise.resolve([{id: '1', username: 'taco', html: 'test'}, {id: '2', username: 'taco', html: 'test 2'}]) }